Skip to main content

 className and classNames props

-Most components support the native className prop for inline styles.
+Most components support the native className prop for adding custom class names.

 <Box className="my-custom-box" />

-Some complex components support passing classnames to subcomponents with the classNames prop.
+Some complex components support passing class names to subcomponents with the classNames prop.
+The keys correspond to the component's internal selectors.

 <ProgressCircle